Prime the next generation of diverse talent

 Who can be a sponsor?
 What are the benefits?

-Any nonprofit or for-profit affordable housing organization can be a sponsor of students to participate.
-Sponsoring organizations have the benefit of recruiting for open positions or for internship opportunities by accessing Project Destined’s database of 5000+ diverse candidates who are interested in our work and have received training in real estate and affordable housing.
-Additionally, you would have the opportunity to host a one-day site visit for the students you sponsor so they may experience some of your work, and learn more about your organization.
+Any company or organization involved with affordable housing can be a sponsor.
+In addition to supporting the 7-week program, sponsoring organizations have the benefit of recruiting for open positions or for internship opportunities by accessing Project Destined’s database of 5000+ diverse candidates who are interested in our work and have received training in real estate and affordable housing.
+You would also have the opportunity to host an optional one-day site visit for the students you sponsor so they may experience some of your work and learn more about your organization.

-This is an excellent opportunity to foster the next generation of affordable housing professionals.
+This is an excellent opportunity to foster the next generation of affordable housing and community development professionals.
 To learn more, email HPN's Human Resources team for more details.